 Building relationships with the right stakeholders is the key to pushing deals forward.
-We analyzed $100 billion of pipeline and uncovered;
+In our latest B2B Sales Benchmarks Report, we analyzed over 3 million sales opportunities of pipeline and uncovered;

-- the right number of relationships can accelerate your deals through your pipeline faster.
+- the right number of relationships on a deal can accelerate your deals through your pipeline faster.

 For small companies, there may just be one decision-maker whereas for enterprise companies, there can be 5 or more.
-These are known as the buying committee.
-In this situation, salespeople take two approaches – approaching the entire committee or desperately trying to identify who is the key decision-maker.
+In this situation, salespeople typically take two approaches – approaching the entire committee or desperately trying to identify who is the key decision-maker.

 This is where relationship strength comes in.
 Relationship strength allows you to gauge whether or not the key decision-makers are being correctly nurtured.

 The Pareto principle states that 80% of results come from only 20% of your actions and improving your relationship strength refines your sales process by honing in on the 20% that can move the needle for your business.

 Measuring the strength of your relationship with each individual in the buying committee allows you to assess how engaged you are with them.
 This increases your chances of success as you can focus your efforts on building relationships with the right people.

 The Solution – Account-Based Selling

 Account-based selling is the process of planning a strategy of attack for each account, selectively choosing who to nurture to increase the chances of success, and then nurturing those contacts.

 Account-based selling takes a more personalized approach by treating every account like a market of one.
 Essentially, marketing and sales substitute a large net for a harpoon tailored to catch specific accounts.